 LITTLETON, Colorado, October 11, 2016 – 3D Systems (NYSE:DDD) announced today the successful spinal surgery of national sled hockey champion Mark Weimer, aided by 3D Systems' proprietary digital manufacturing workflow for healthcare.
 The complicated 15-hour surgery was performed by Dr. George Frey of Mighty Oak Medical in Englewood, CO, to alleviate pain caused by nerve and spinal cord compression following previous operations.
 3D Systems' workflow was central to the success of the procedure, enabling the replication of complex patient anatomy for surgical planning, instrumentation and reference.
 Read More

 Watch as surgeons at NYU Langone Medical Center use Virtual Surgical Planning (VSP®) and highly accurate 3D printed models and surgical guides to drastically reduce surgery time.

-Over Medical Modeling’s history, it has played a role in helping surgical teams separate an amazing 25 different sets of conjoined twins.
+Over 3D Systems' history, it has played a role in helping surgical teams separate an amazing 25 different sets of conjoined twins.
 These cases have included craniopagus (joined at the head), ischiopagus (joined at the hip), pygopagus (joined at the hip/spine) and thoracopagus (joined at the chest).
-Geographically speaking, Medical Modeling has assisted teams of surgeons from our first case in Seattle, Washington to Dallas, New York and many places around the world, including Singapore, Australia, United Arab Emirates, Canada and others.
+Geographically speaking, 3D Systems has assisted teams of surgeons from our first case in Seattle, Washington to Dallas, New York and many places around the world, including Singapore, Australia, United Arab Emirates, Canada and others.
 Please let us know if you are a surgical team needing modeling assistance, as many of these services have been donated.